wakingrufus/jmastodon/README.md

 # jmastodon
-Java client library for Mastodon
+Java client library for Mastodon.
+This project is abandoned.
+Use https://github.com/sys1yagi/mastodon4j instead.

 ## Running Integration Test
 1) change the server variable in the integration test to point to an instance on which you own an account